 Newark Earthworks Center

-The Newark Earthworks Center (NEC) is an interdisciplinary academic center of the Ohio State University that develops projects and research about the Indigenous cultures that produced Midwestern earthen monumental architecture in order to promote a better understanding of the cultural and scientific achievements of American Indians to the world.
+The Newark Earthworks Center (NEC) is an interdisciplinary academic center of The Ohio State University that develops projects and research about the American Indian cultures that produced the monumental Midwestern earthen architecture in order to advance understanding of the cultural and scientific achievements of American Indians to the world.
 The NEC's projects emphasize American Indian knowledge of the earthworks landscape in the Ohio River Valley, from human settlement until the present.